Canon 1Ds vs Sony A77 II

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Both the 1Ds and the A77 II have been discontinued, but can regularly be found used on ebay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 1Ds better than the Sony A77 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.